Back row: Tom, Gwen, John. Front row: Richard, Len and Margaret

-The following is the story of Tom Lewis of bravery and sheer determination!
+The following is the story of Tom Lewis of his bravery and sheer determination!

 Looking into Tom’s photograph taken before he left for Singapore, we see a face that appears to smile so easily and perfectly.
-His eyes seem to smile back at us.
-We think to ourselves how wonderful to have such an engaging, smiling face and those beautiful teeth!
+His eyes seem to smile back, We think to ourselves how wonderful to have such an engaging, smiling face and those beautiful teeth!

 He returned home knowing he would never again experience the joys we all take for granted.
 Enjoying good physical health, perhaps marriage, having a family, attending sporting games, functions.
 Life’s every day events.
 He would never be able to tell a joke or share a chat with a mate over a beer.